 Implementation of this technology will reduce the CO2 emissions.
 Reduction in CO2 emissions will be possible due to Energy saving.
 This project results in reduction of peak demand and uses off-peak electricity.
-Hence it will help in reducing CO2 emission than the earlier versions of motors by a good range of 13 tonnes annually.
+Hence it will able in reducing12 tonnes (11.94 tonnes) of CO2 emission annually.

-3.4.3 Reduction in other emissions like SO_x
+3.4.3 Reduction in other emissions like SO_X

-Amount of SO_x will be reducing due to improved efficiency of the power plants due to better plant load factor.
+Amount of SO_X will be reducing due to improved efficiency of the power plants due to better plant load factor.